 - Bananas — Very ripe and mashed.
 If they’re not super ripe (brown spots all over the peel), check my quick tips section for how to ripen the bananas.

 - Butter – I prefer to use unsalted butter, but if you only have salted butter handy, you can use it.
 In this case, skip the salt called in the recipe.
-Dairy-Free instructions below.
+Dairy-free instructions are below.

 - Buttermilk — You don’t have buttermilk?
 No problem!!
-Check out my recipe of Easy Homemade Buttermilk Substitute [Video].
-Dairy-Free instructions below.
+Check out my Easy Homemade Buttermilk Substitute [Video].
+Dairy-free instructions are below.

-- Vanilla extract: For optimal flavor, reach for pure vanilla instead of imitation.
+- Vanilla extract: Reach for pure vanilla instead of imitation for optimal flavor.
 Even better, try homemade vanilla extract!

 - Brown sugar — Feel free to use light or dark brown sugar.